-In this series Facebook Advertising A-Z, I want to provide you practical guidelines (which works well for us) on every corner of Facebook Ads.
-Take our experience as a reference, and apply it wisely on your case.
+In this series Facebook Advertising A-Z, I want to provide you with practical guidelines (which works well for us) on every corner of Facebook Ads.
+Take our experience as a reference, and apply it wisely in your case.
 Let's divide this topic into 3 parts: Before, During and After Set up advertising.

 It is easier than ever to create a Facebook ad account.
-However, we recommend you to create business account, not personal account because of several reasons:
+However, we recommend you to create a business account, not personal account because of several reasons:

 It is true that your new ad account is more vulnerable to Facebook policy than those that have already been reviewed by Facebook policy team.
 That means they're likely to be banned or flagged for no specific reasons after you run your ads shortly.
-In reality it can be much more unpleasant than I could describe.
+In reality, it can be much more unpleasant than I could describe.

 When your accounts are flagged, appeal to Facebook first.
 You can contact directly with Facebook support and push them to review faster.
 Sometimes you need to verify your Payment method with Facebook, sometimes you only need to wait until they complete to review your account and open it again.